4 min read

 Parvovirus infection in dogs is often much more serious, whereas you don’t always need to see a doctor if you contract it as a human.

 Aragorn was a 3-year-old Poodle who has already been vaccinated against parvo.
 But one day he stopped eating his food.
 He remained in his bed and just seemed to want to sleep.
 After not eating for a couple of days, he was hospitalized and parvovirus was the diagnosis.
 With an IV, they fed him Vitamin B, electrolytes and the other nutrients he had lost.
 They put him on a course of antibiotics and in a couple of weeks he was pretty much back to his old, healthy self.
-This case showed, even if your dog has been vaccinated they could still catch it.
+This case showed that even if your dog has been vaccinated they could still catch it.
 But, if you get parvo diagnosed and treated quickly, it can be dealt with swiftly, without leaving any long-term adverse effects.